hasura/graphql-engine/community/learn/graphql-tutorials/tutorials/react-apollo/tutorial-site/content/queries/3-handle-errors.md

 ---
 title: "Handle loading/errors"
 metaTitle: "Apollo Query Component Error Handling | GraphQL React Apollo Tutorial"
-metaDescription: "We will handle the GraphQL loading and error states using the Apollo Query Component render props - loading and error "
+metaDescription: "We will handle the GraphQL loading and error states in React app using the Apollo Query Component render props - loading and error "
 ---

 As we saw in the previous step, Apollo injected props into the component’s render prop function.
 Among them `loading` and `error` are common ones that you will need to handle in your app.